kyleseven/ConsoleReader/README.md

 # ConsoleReader
 Spigot plugin that allows players to access the console in game.
-[View on SpigotMC](https://www.spigotmc.org/resources/consolereader.78041/)
+[View on SpigotMC.](https://www.spigotmc.org/resources/consolereader.78041/)

 ## Disclaimer
 This plugin is in ALPHA stage, so you may experience bugs.
 Things like the config.yml, commands, and permission nodes are subject to change.

+## Compatibility
+ConsoleReader is built on Spigot API version 1.13.

+It is compatible with 1.12, 1.13, 1.14, and 1.15.

 ## Building